Memphis vs. Temple NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Memphis and its opponents have scored at least 59.5 points just two times this year.
+- Memphis has combined with its opponents to score more than 59.5 points only twice this season.

 - Temple's games have gone over 59.5 points in only one opportunity this season.